RloadSL/Definitio/README.md

 Website created with **Next.js, Typescript and SASS.**

 ## Libraries and resources of the project

 ### UI

 **Gsap** for animations

 **Swipper** for sliders

 ### Logic

 **Formik** for form implementation

 **Yup** for form implementation

 **React-intl** for translations

 **Axios** for https requets

 ## Project Status

-El proyecto está **completamente maquetado** y revisado siguiendo las recomendaciones de mobile-first .
+El proyecto está **maquetado** y revisado siguiendo las recomendaciones de mobile-first .

 ## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.